 2013 Honoree – Lowell McAdam, Chairman & CEO of Verizon

-TechAmerica is proud to honor Lowell McAdam, Chairman and Chief Executive Officer (CEO) of Verizon.
+In 2013, TechAmerica was proud to honor Lowell McAdam, Chairman and Chief Executive Officer (CEO) of Verizon.
 Mr. McAdam has been a transformational force in erasing the line between telecommunications and technology.
 His career has been dedicated to revolutionizing the global wireless industry while leading Verizon’s foray into emerging technologies like M2M, telematics and smart sensors, all of which continue to transform our daily lives.

 Mr. McAdam assumed the CEO position at Verizon in August 2011 and the Chairmanship on January 1, 2012.
 Previously he served as Verizon’s President and Chief Operating Officer as well as CEO of Verizon Wireless.
 Prior to joining Verizon in 2000, Mr. McAdam served in leadership positions with a number of global telecommunications firms.